Nootropic profile

 A well-known aromatic herb whose standardised oral extract (Silexan/Lavela) has demonstrated anxiolytic efficacy comparable to benzodiazepines in clinical trials - without sedation, cognitive impairment, or dependence risk.

-The key benefits of Lavender (Lavandula angustifolia) include: Anxiety & Calm, Cognitive Enhancement, Focus, Mood, Sleep, Stress Relief.
+The main benefits people report from Lavender (Lavandula angustifolia) are: Anxiety & Calm, Cognitive Enhancement, Focus, Mood, Sleep, Stress Relief.

 Log in to leave a comment.